meckleunn/unnamed_squad/readme.md

 ## Server Rules Automation and Chat Enforcement

 Server Rules are available in the Message of the Day, on the [Unnamed Website](http://theunnamedcorp.com/squad.html#sqserverrules) and in our [Discord](https://discord.com/channels/836985182778556436/1063890894455054426). *Players have no excuse to not find our rules.*

+For our most convuluded rules, here are some more enhanced admin direction these following incident types.
 ### Claims Enforcement
 Our squad utilizes squad claims to manage team cohesion.
 Many servers run first-come-first-served basis, **we are not one of them.**
 #### Chat Commands